Skip to main content

 She focusses on two main areas: experimental pragmatics, which has provided many of the methods and techniques for her work; and early language development, which has (among other applications) allowed her to publicly highlight the impact of COVID-19 on the youngest members of society.
 With thanks to a host of wonderful collaborators, practitioners, mentors, students, and several hundred toddlers and their families, Professor Davies presents some of the highlights and lessons learned from my research career to date.

-Emma Cayley, Professor of Medieval French and Head of School (LCS)
+Emma Cayley, Professor of Medieval French (LCS)

-'Every Hand an Adventure: Making Meaning in Medieval Manuscripts'
+Every Hand an Adventure: Making Meaning in Medieval Manuscripts

-Inaugural Lecture given 11 May 2023
+Inaugural lecture given 11 May 2023.

 This inaugural lecture sets out to make sense of the unfinished or damaged copies of French literary texts and compilations that have come down to us from the Middle Ages and beyond.
 Through the lens of game and play, Professor Cayley offers a reading of such serendipitous textual survivors across the material context of their incredible journeys in manuscript books, rolls, fragments, and early printed copies.
 She also reflects on the significance of medieval texts, and how pioneering digital methods are revealing new meanings and insights, generating yet more possibilities for interpreting these incredible artefacts.